joe-fuentes/Flashcard-Generator/README.md

 ## Instructions

-From the GitBash command (at the folder of your choosing) enter...\n
+From the GitBash command (at the folder of your choosing) enter...<br>
 $ npm init

 Then add into the dependencies of the package.json file the following:\n